Act

 Make the issue impossible to keep private.

 • Share the infographic in classrooms, social feeds, and group chats so the issue becomes discussable instead of abstract.
+When people can see the numbers and understand the impact, the issue becomes harder to dismiss as someone else's problem.

 • Support unions, policies, and workplaces that publish salary bands and measure progress publicly.
+Transparency is a powerful tool for accountability, and supporting organisations that commit to it helps create market pressure for others to follow.

 Women experiencing underpayment